cask/cask/README.md

     $ carton [install]

-This will create a `.cartons` directory, containing all dependencies.

 If you add a package to your `Carton` file, you can install only that package with:

     $ carton update
+This will create a `elpa` directory, containing all dependencies.

 ### Local Emacs installation